Written in 2017, with a few updates in 2022.

 “That was a very proud and memorable moment for me,” David says.
 “It felt like I was officially making our mark, that this was our house.”

 “I also loved meeting all the volunteers at our house and other Habitat houses,” David says.
-“I’ve never seen such genuine caring people who put so much hard work in building a home for others.
+“I’ve never seen such genuine caring people who put so much hard work into building a home for others.
 There is a lot of good in this world and I’m glad I got to experience a bit of that while volunteering with others.”

 Kathy and David have been in their home for well over a year now.
 After a busy few months of preparation and moving, they’re focused on enjoying each and every moment together.